 Initial movement of the piston by the brake pedal pushes fluid up into the reservoir via the bypass hole and doesn't apply the brakes.
 As soon as the primary seal covers the bypass hole further movement of the piston pressurises the fluid in the lines and applies the brakes.
-As the primary seal continues moving forward and clears the bypass hole fluid is free to run into the space behind it from the reservoir, the secondary seal prevents fluid leaking out the back of the and down the pedal.
-If the primary seal is faulty pressurised fluid can leak back past it into the space between the two seals, and back into the reservoir, which cases the pedal to sink, a ripped primary seal may develop no pressure at all and the pedal will go straight to the floor (which can also be caused by air in the hydraulics).
+The space behind the pressure seal is also filled with fluid, retained by the secondary seal.
+When the pedal is released the piston comes back immediately, but the brake master has a one-way restrictor valve which delays how quickly the fluid can return and the brakes be fully released.
+This causes a negative pressure in front of the pressure seal which pulls more fluid from the space behind it, which is replaced by fluid from the reservoir via the Intake port.
+As the restrictor allows the remaining fluid to come back from the lines and fully release the brakes, this additional fluid is pushed up the Bypass port back into the reservoir.
+If the primary seal is faulty pressurised fluid can leak back past it into the space between the two seals, and back into the reservoir, which cases the pedal to sink.
+A ripped primary seal may develop no pressure at all and the pedal will go straight to the floor (which can also be caused by air in the hydraulics).
 If the secondary seal is faulty, fluid, even though it is not under pressure, will leak back towards the pedal linkage and run down the pedal.

-The final problem occurs when something prevents the piston coming back far enough for the primary seal to clear the bypass hole.
-Ordinarily simply withdrawing the piston will release the pressure, and any expansion or contraction of the fluid in the calipers, wheel cylinders or pipes from heating or cooling while the brakes are released flows via the master cylinder and the bypass hole to or from the reservoir as appropriate.
-The problem comes when the piston hasn't come back far enough for the primary seal to clear the bypass hole.
+Another problem occurs when fluid can't flow up through the bypass.
+Ordinarily simply withdrawing the piston will release the pressure as above, and any expansion or contraction of the fluid in the calipers, wheel cylinders or pipes from heating or cooling while the brakes are released flows via the master cylinder and the bypass hole to or from the reservoir as appropriate.
+The problem comes when the piston hasn't come back far enough for the primary seal to clear the bypass hole, or the bypass is blocked.
 If the fluid should heat up and expand while the brakes are released it can't flow into the reservoir as it should, so the fluid pressurises applying the brakes.
 This can be caused by the mechanical brake light switch (on the pedal cover or by the pedals, not the hydraulically operated switch screwed into the brake pipe manifold) being screwed in too far, or if a master push-rod that is too long has been used.
-A similar thing can happen if a brake hose starts delaminating and acting as a one-way valve, although that will only affect one caliper or both rear brakes.
-The two problems can be discriminated between as follows: If both calipers are binding on, and slackening a caliper bleed nipple either side releases both calipers, then it is a master problem.
-If only one front is binding, and slackening that bleed nipple releases it but not the other, then it is the brake hose feeding that caliper that is at fault.
-With dual-circuit systems diagnosing the rears is a little more difficult as only one hose feeds both wheel cylinders.
+It can also cause the brakes to lock on even when applied and released immediately, i.e. no heat expansion.
+A similar thing can happen if a brake hose starts delaminating and acting as a one-way valve, although that will only affect either one caliper or both rear brakes.
+The two problems can be discriminated between as follows: If both calipers are binding, and slackening either bleed nipple releases both calipers, then it is a master problem.
+If only one front is binding and slackening that bleed nipple releases it then it is the brake hose feeding that caliper that is at fault.
+With dual-circuit systems diagnosing the rears is a little more difficult as only one master chamber and hose feeds both wheel cylinders.

-The above drawings have been adapted from a description of how a split braking system master works, click on a red arrow to see it operates.
+The above drawings have been adapted from a description of how a split braking system master works, click on a red arrow to see it operate (animation currently disabled).
 The movement of the pistons isn't as consistent as they show in practice though, only while both circuits have yet to develop any pressure i.e. are taking up free play in their respective circuits.
-On an MGB the front calipers come off the piston nearest the pedal (which I'll call the first piston), and the rear wheel cylinders off the furthest (the second piston).
+The ports in the section nearest the pedal are also in the wrong places.
+On an MGB the front calipers come off the piston nearest the pedal i.e. the primary piston, and the rear wheel cylinders off the furthest (the secondary piston).
 As soon as pressure develops in one circuit the pistons will move differently.
-For example if it develops in the first circuit first both pistons will start to move at the same pace until pressure develops in the second circuit.
-If it develops in the second circuit first then the second piston will stop moving and only the first piston will continue to move, until that circuit also develops pressure.
+For example if it develops in the primary circuit first both pistons will start to move at the same pace until pressure develops in the secondary circuit.
+If it develops in the secondary circuit first then the secondary piston will stop moving and only the primary piston will continue to move, until that circuit also develops pressure.
 The free play in a caliper is usually less than in a wheel cylinder, which ordinarily would mean they would start to develop fluid pressure first, but they are a larger diameter than the wheel cylinders which means they need more fluid to travel a given distance.
-I don't understand why there is a double bypass hole shown in front of the first piston, as the seal would have to pass both holes before it would start developing pressure.
-It's possible it should be shown behind the seal as in the second piston, so fluid expansion and contraction can freely occur in between the two seals on each piston when the brakes are released, as well as in the calipers/wheel cylinders and pipes.
+The two holes shown in front of the primary piston is incorrect, there should be a large intake passage behind the piston and a small bypass passage in front, as there is for the secondary piston.

 The animation when there is a leak in one circuit is similarly incorrect.
-It shows the second piston not moving until the first piston has reached it, but in fact both pistons will start to move as before, i.e. the first piston at about twice the rate of the second.
-The second piston will stop when its circuit has taken up all its free play, and the first piston will keep going until it reaches the second piston.
-Only then will any significant pressure be developed in the second circuit to slow the vehicle.
-If the leak is in the second circuit again both pistons will initially move as shown in the first animation, then when the first circuit has taken up all its free play the second piston will start moving as fast as the first, until it reaches the end of the cylinder.
-Again only then will sufficient pressure develop in the first circuit to slow the vehicle.
+It shows the secondary piston not moving until the primary piston has reached it, but in fact both pistons will start to move as before, i.e. the primary piston at about twice the rate of the secondary.
+The secondary piston will stop when its circuit has taken up all its free play, and the primary piston will keep going until it reaches the secondary piston.
+Only then will any significant pressure be developed in the secondary circuit to slow the vehicle.
+If the leak is in the secondary circuit again both pistons will initially move as shown in the first animation, then when the primary circuit has taken up all its free play the secondary piston will start moving as fast as the primary, until it reaches the end of the cylinder.
+Again only then will sufficient pressure develop in the primary circuit to slow the vehicle.
 A leak in either circuit results in a noticeable increase in pedal travel before any back-pressure is felt.
-Unfortunately because both calipers are on one circuit and the rear brakes on the other in the MGB, it means that if the front circuit fails only the rear brakes will be operative which means pretty minimal braking - try stopping from a normal speed with just the handbrake!
-If it's the rear circuit that has failed it's quite possible you will only notice from the warning light (where fitted) and a slightly longer pedal travel, as 80% or 90% of normal braking effort will be available.
+Unfortunately because both calipers are on one circuit and the rear brakes on the other in the MGB, it means that if the primary circuit fails only the rear brakes will be operative which means pretty minimal braking - try stopping from a normal speed with just the handbrake!
+If it's the secondary circuit that has failed it's quite possible you will only notice from the warning light (where fitted) and a slightly longer pedal travel, as 80% or 90% of normal braking effort will be available.
 More modern systems use diagonal circuits where one front is linked with the opposite rear, or even dual circuit calipers, but I'd expect a tendency to pull to one side with both these systems.
 And what happens with ABS when any one, two or three wheels can end up unbraked is anyone's guess.

 The original rectangular metal reservoir single-circuit type are no longer available and have been replaced by various plastic reservoir types.
 However the original clutch master, which went NLA at much the same time, is now available again, hopefully the same will soon apply to brake masters.
 Note that the cap for the plastic reservoir type is larger than that for the original master cylinder, and MG parts suppliers do not seem to have replacement caps.